EPCCed/archer-gpu-course/section-2.03/README.md

    Hint: keep the same total number of threads per block; but the block must become two-dimensional.

 5. Is your resultant code getting the coalescing right?
-Consectutive threads, that is, threads with consecutive $x$-index, should access consecutive memory location.
+Consecutive threads, that is, threads with consecutive $x$-index, should access consecutive memory location.